emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Māori Note

+Māori is the indigenous language of mainland New Zealand.
+Due to the [Native Schools Act](https://en.wikipedia.org/wiki/M%C4%81ori_language#Suppression_and_decline) in 1867, children were forbidden to speak it in the classroom, under penalty of corporal punishment, which led to a rapid decline of speakers.
+There are now [revitalization efforts](https://en.wikipedia.org/wiki/M%C4%81ori_language_revival) (such as this site) attempting to promote and reinforce its use.

+***

 #### Steam Currency Converter Note

 For instant currency conversion : Go to Firefox's extensions settings, click on the add-on, enter the permissions section and allow the sites there